gillbates/vertxwebperformance/README.md

 So I doubt why is this request delayed?
 Is it because its single thread of the eventloop for this WebServer?

-## 2 request handler inputs not stable
+## 2 increased response time for concurrent requests

 ### Context